Well, if

 catch the

-remains of sporadic opening to EU on 10 meters.
-Then again, 20 meters
+remains of sporadic opening to EU on 10 metres.
+Then again, 20 metres

 in the

-late afternoon and later in the evening 40 meters were great with
+late afternoon and later in the evening 40 metres were great with

 reasonably